webhintio/hint/docs/user-guide/rules/no-friendly-error-pages.md

         <meta charset="utf-8">
         <title>403 Forbidden</title>
     </head>
-    <body>This page has under 256 bytes, so it will be displayed by all browsers.</body>
+    <body>This page has under 256 bytes, so it will not be displayed by all browsers.</body>
 </html>
 ```